rtmcdo/rtmcdo.github.io/_posts/2020-01-07-Azure-vpn-custom-ipsec.md

 The workflow for the commands is as follows:

 1. Create a virtual network and a VPN gateway
-2. Create a local network gateway for cross-premises connection
+2. Create a local network gateway for the cross-premises connection
 3. Create a connection (IPsec) with the standard IPsec/IKE policy
 4. Add an IPsec/IKE policy with selected algorithms and parameters
 5. View/remove an IPsec/IKE policy for an existing connection